jpehkone21/PWP/README.md

 ```

 # Running API (for deadline 3)
-Note: Run all commands from PWP folder
+Note: Run all commands from PWP folder.
+Actual API implementation is in quotesapi folder.

 Install dependencies:
 ```bash